 Keep in mind as you view the guide and read the post, this is just a guide and sometimes we need to spend longer on some standards and sometimes my students’ interest and engagement takes us in a slightly different path.
-However, this is the pacing that I generally start with and follow through, with some adjustments as needed.
+However, this is the literacy pacing that I generally start with and follow through, with some adjustments as needed.

 Before I get into the pacing guide, I want to briefly explain my rationale and provide some general information that may help the pacing guide make more sense.